Localizing Multiple Radiation Sources Actively with a Particle Filter: Results and Discussion

 Our current efforts were inspired mostly by Ristic et al. \cite{ristic_information_2010} and Mascarich et al. \cite{mascarich_autonomous_2022}.
 From the former, we adopted the regularization framework and particle structure, albeit with a slight modification: We allowed also the estimation of the mean radiation background rate (as suggested in, e.g., \cite{tan_fast_2022}).
 The latter then led us to develop the idea of dividing the control algorithm into local and global components.
 Our local planner exploited the Shannon entropy (\cite{huo_autonomous_2020}, \cite{pinkam_informative_2020}); although we had already carried out experiments involving the FIM, applying the entropy enabled us to obtain better results.

 The novelty of the research presented herein rests in the global planner design and the strategy of switching the control modes.
 In this context, we also modified the algorithms and tuned their parameters to reach sufficiently consistent outcomes even with noisy real-world data.
-The possibility of using the algorithm \emph{as is} on a single source scenario was successfully verified; the verification, however, is not included in the article, allowing us to be concise.
-Compared to Ristic et al., we demonstrated the ability to acquire valid localization results even when the parameter $r_\mathrm{max}$ is greater than the actual number of sources being sought; moreover, our approach ensures complete coverage of the target area.
-The algorithm was tested at the post-experimental stage, with $r_\mathrm{max} = 10$, and the actual value did not markedly influence the results.
+Compared to Ristic et al., we demonstrated the ability to acquire valid localization results even when the parameter $r_\mathrm{max}$ is significantly greater than the actual number of sources being sought; moreover, our approach ensures complete coverage of the target area.

 In the future experimentation, we will focus on utilizing the information embedded in the measured radiation spectra; an inspiring option was presented by, for instance, Anderson et al. \cite{anderson_mobile_2022}.
 Regrettably, relevant datasets available to us lack reliable spectra because the detection system was damaged during the initial fieldwork.
 Another challenge to improve the procedures lies in exploiting the partial directional information provided by an array of measurement units; importantly, the task may be successfully completed with only two detectors.
+By extension, we can also mention that the presented use case including only bare sources may not be realistic; our planned work is therefore expected to focus on more complex scenarios.